mborne/ansible-traefik/README.md

 ### Additional configs

-The wall `/etc/traefik/` directory is watched by traefik.
+The whole `/etc/traefik/` directory is watched by traefik.
 You may add config files like `/etc/traefik/rate-limit.toml` :

 ```toml
 [http.middlewares]